TERMS AND CONDITIONS OF ENTRY

 It is highly recommended that all shortlisted artists attend the

-Shortlisted and winning artists may be requested to be available
+Shortlisted artists may be requested to be available for media

-for media interviews on being shortlisted before the announcement
+interviews on being shortlisted any time before or after the

-Short-listed artists may be asked to be part of a series of
+Short-listed artists may be asked to be part of the tenth

-Artists Floor talks or workshops during the exhibition period.
+Floor talks, workshops or forums during the exhibition period.
 Fees

 will be offered for these appearances.